 The international colloquium "Judaïsme et christianisme au Moyen Âge", organized by Anne-Marie Vannier, Professor of Catholic Theology at the Université de Lorraine, was held at the University of Metz on 18 and 19 October 2017.
-This meeting centred along the lines of the work of Israël Yuval, author of Deux peuples en ton sein, which won the 2014 Prix Bernheim pour l'Histoire des Religions, and Gilbert Dahan.
+This meeting centred on the work of Israël Yuval, author of Deux peuples en ton sein, which won the 2014 Prix Bernheim pour l'Histoire des Religions, and Gilbert Dahan.
 Both scholars participated.

-The Foundation also granted a subsidy to Marie-Madeleine de Cevins, Professor at the Université de Rennes II, and to Olivier Marin, Professor at the Université de Paris XIII, to assist them in holding a seminar on "Les saints et leur culte en Europe centrale au Moyen Âge", which was held at the École Normale Supérieure between October 2016 and May 2017.
+The Foundation also granted a subsidy to Marie-Madeleine de Cevins, Professor at the Université de Rennes II, and to Olivier Marin, Professor at the Université de Paris XIII, to assist them in holding a seminar entitled "Les saints et leur culte en Europe centrale au Moyen Âge", which was held at the École Normale Supérieure between October 2016 and May 2017.
 It enabled them to pay for the travel of researchers invited from Central and Eastern European countries.

-4) Research programmes
+4) Research Programmes

-Research under the direction of Catherine Vincent (Université de Paris-Ouest-Nanterre) and her collaborators with the aim of compiling an inventory on sanctuaries and pilgrimage sites in France in the Middle Ages (Inventaire des sanctuaires et lieux de pèlerinage en France à l'époque médiévale) is well underway after two years of work, and an agreement has been made with a computer programmer for digitisation and the creation of an Internet site.
+Research under the direction of Catherine Vincent (Université de Paris-Ouest-Nanterre) and her collaborators with the aim of compiling an inventory on sanctuaries and pilgrimage sites in France in the Middle Ages (Inventaire des sanctuaires et lieux de pèlerinage en France à l'époque médiévale) is well underway after three years of work, but its achievement was delayed by IT problems which have recently been resolved.
+About 100 entires for sanctuaries have been compiled and registered.

 The investigation unites two universities, conservators, art historians and archaeologists.
-Contacts have been established with the Mertens Institut in the Netherlands, and with the Centro di studi sui santuari medievali under the direction of Professor Giorgio Otranto at the University of Bari and at Monte Sant'Angelo, in northern Apulia.
+Contacts have been established with the Mertens Institut in the Netherlands, and with the Centro di studi sui santuari medievali under the direction of Professor Giorgio Otranto at the University of Bari and at Monte Sant'Angelo in northern Apulia.
 In 2016/17, the French study was extended to a growing number of dioceses.
 Each sanctuary was indexed as follows: the object of veneration, the legends and miracles attributed to it and previous and present-day practices.
 Around thirty sanctuaries per diocese are included.
 The study is not limited to famous pilgrimages or those that have stood the test of time, in order to capture this specific way of religious life in the broadest manner possible.